Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 Guide to Living a Healthy Lifestyle at an Old Age

 Why is a Healthy Lifestyle so Important, Especially in Old Age?

 Today, people, in general, have a longer life expectancy.
 Moreover, according to research analysis led by Mini Jacob, who completed the study during her doctorate, the correlation between a healthy lifestyle and minimal years of disability is undeniable.

 Jacob and her colleagues examined data collected over 25 years.
 The participants were people aged 65 or above and were neither institutionalized nor wheelchair dependent when the study began.

 The participants were spread across 4 counties.
 The analysis showed that those who had the healthiest lifestyles had longer lives and also experienced fewer years of being ill compared to their unhealthy counterparts.

-Margaret Moore, who is an advisor for the Healthy Aging Program for the Center for Disease Surveillance and Prevention (CDC), there is a variety of ways to improve your health through a healthy diet, exercise and more, even well into old age.
+According to Dr. Margaret Moore, who is an advisor for the Healthy Aging Program for the Center for Disease Surveillance and Prevention (CDC), there are a variety of ways to improve your health through a healthy diet, exercise and more, even well into old age.

 Even at a younger age, a lack of physical activity and regular exercise, as well as a poor diet can contribute toward high blood pressure, heart disease and heart attacks, a lack of sexual activity, and a poor health-related quality of life.